 LFP National Network Institutions are invited to apply for small grants of $1500 and $3000 to stimulate conversation about church-related higher education and church-related mission on their campuses or among church-related institutions in close proximity to each another.
 The LFP hopes these grants will extend and strengthen the LFP’s national conversation about church-related higher learning and mission within and among our network campuses.
 The Small Grant program is designed to fund new programs on network campuses rather than supplement ongoing ones.
 The current deadline for the submission of applications is September 15, 2016.
 See below for the application process.

 Current Small Grant Programs

-At its Fall 2013 meeting, the board awarded small grants to Belmont University, Duquesne University, Gordon College, Hope College, and Mount Saint Mary's University.
+At its Fall 2013 meeting, LFP National Network Board awarded Small Grants to Belmont University, Duquesne University, Gordon College, Hope College, and Mount Saint Mary's University.

 Belmont University “Courage and Renewal: Circle of Trust® approach Program” Director, Judy Skeen

 During the 2014-15 academic year at Belmont University, those faculty who chose to engage in retreats and reading groups were focused upon the central question: How can educators create classroom experiences where integrity is chosen from inside out?
 Building upon the work of Parker J. Palmer who commends the deep inner work of integrity building in educators, faculty were invited to consider how all education and academic disciplines coalesce to enable the formation of citizens who are engaged, informed, courageous and generous.